Short on Cowboys: Accolades

-TVLine named Jeanne Tripplehorn as a honorable mention for the "Performer of the Week" for the week of October 11, 2025, for her performance in the episode.
+TVLine named Jeanne Tripplehorn as an honorable mention for the "Performer of the Week" for the week of October 11, 2025, for her performance in the episode.
 The site wrote, "The Lowdown gave Jeanne Tripplehorn space to crack her character wide open as she unleashed grief-coated anger on Ethan Hawke's Lee.
 After calling him out for disrespecting her family, the actress layered Betty Jo with saucy mystery, as the characters slugged tequila and waxed poetic about their broken hearts.
 Tripplehorn transfixed us as she sensually whispered into Lee's ear before storming the karaoke stage.
 When the two lubricated new friends (frenemies?) headed back to Betty Jo's, the actress kicked her sex appeal into high gear, but not before pulling a loaded gun on Lee — as a joke!
 Terrifying for Lee, a hoot for us.
 The entire circus came to a head when B.J. revealed one heck of a shocker about the paternity of her daughter.
 It may have been an emotionally unstable rollercoaster ride for Betty Jo, but thanks to Tripplehorn's prowess, we had our arms raised to the sky on a ride we didn't want to get off."